-In the most recent legislative term, Washington actively built upon its legislation promoting price transparency by continuing to pass legislation related to the creation of the state’s APCD.
+In the 2017 legislative term, Washington actively built upon its legislation promoting price transparency by continuing to pass legislation related to the creation of the state’s APCD.
 The state legislature passed SB5084 in 2015, which established an APCD in the state.
 The APCD is currently in the implementation phase.

 Recent Legislative Developments